 However, the FIBAE 1 is not just about funky colors or cheap prices.
 No sir, this is all about what FIBAE actually stands for and perhaps solving a problem a lot of us come up against when source matching our IEMs.

 In short, this is about impedance and how it affects our sound signature as well as the enjoyment of our gear.
-Until now little cool devices like the iEMatch from iFi was the route to go to cancel out impedance mismatches.
+Until now little cool devices like the iEMatch from iFi were the route to go to cancel out impedance mismatches.
 A little additional cost so to speak.